 In this case, the protection of the rights of the requested person acts as a conditioning factor for surrender, not for the decision.
-Together with the grounds for non-execution due to a possible infringement of these rights, the Framework Decision envisages the possibility of conditioning surrender of the requested person upon the provision of certain guarantees to ensure his/her protection, a well-known mechanism in traditional extradition procedures.
+Together with the grounds for citizenship of the EU is the exclusive competence of States, although it must be exercised while respecting EU law (CJEC Judgment 7-7-1992, c.369/90, Micheletti).

-&lt;sup>81 Framework Decision 2009/948 envisages greater cooperation the prevention of non bis in idem, seeking efficient solutions via direct contacts and the exchange of information as well as the possibility to take recourse to Eurojust if it is competent.
+Framework Decision 2009/948 envisages greater cooperation the prevention of non bis in idem, seeking efficient solutions via direct contacts and the exchange of information as well as the possibility to take recourse to Eurojust if it is competent.